Thursday, December 15, 2016

 Raised up with great expectations and hopes for the future, both of the promising young kings died leaving young boys to inherit their throne.
 Edward's son is lost to history as one of the Princes in the Tower, but Henry's son did not fare much better.
 After reigning only six years, Edward VI succumbed to illness, and the princess who Henry never thought was good enough to be his heir became Queen Mary, England's first Queen Regnant.

 The wars between cousins that put Edward on the throne did not end with his death.
-Instead there was a resurgence as the people failed to accept Richard III's rule.
+Instead, there was a resurgence as the people failed to accept Richard III's rule.
 Henry Tudor was the most distant of Plantagenet cousins, but the familial infighting did not stop there.
 In order to secure her throne, Mary was forced to imprison her cousin, Lady Jane Grey, who the council had attempted to enthrone.
 Queen Elizabeth, Mary's sister, spent much of her life putting off making the decision regarding which of her cousins would be named her heir.
 Maybe it was not so much that Edward and Henry were so similar, but that some things just never change.

 Tuesday, December 6, 2016